aws-powertools/powertools-lambda-python/docs/core/logger.md

 For **replacing the formatter entirely**, you can subclass `BasePowertoolsFormatter`, implement `append_keys` method, and override `format` standard logging method.
 This ensures the current feature set of Logger like [injecting Lambda context](#capturing-lambda-context-info) and [sampling](#sampling-debug-logs) will continue to work.

+???+ info
-!!! info "Info: You might need to implement `remove_keys` method if you make use of the feature too."
+	You might need to implement `remove_keys` method if you make use of the feature too.

 === "collect.py"